 This query first joins the sellers and sales tables together to get the combined record of sales by each seller.
 The WHERE clause then filters out the records where the city is 'San Francisco' and the seller's name begins with either 'A' or 'B'.

-One way to find duplicates is to use a clause and then use to find groups
+One way to find duplicates is to use a GROUP BY

-You could also use the operator:
+You could also use the EXISTS

 For this question, let's consider that eBay wants to find the total number of sales and the average sale value for each product.
-You will have to use both the and tables for this analysis.
+You will have to use both the Sales

-Here are the and tables:
+Here are the Sales

-sale_id | product_id | user_id | sale_date | sale_value |
+Example Input:sale_id | product_id | user_id | sale_date | sale_value |

 ---|---|---|---|---|